Grade 7 (WBTYhelps)

 These are especially critical years for any Jewish student.
 They are forced to confront the question: What does it mean to be a Jewish adult?
 Our 7th grade program allows students to put all of their previous Jewish learning to use in the real world, thus giving them their first view of what it means to live Jewishly as a full participant in the community.

 WBTYhelps engages students in service learning in order to form deep connections between volunteer work and the Jewish tradition.
-In partnership with Tzedek America, students will take half day trips, specifically curated to give the participants profound insight into many issues of social justice in our city.
+In partnership with Tzedek America and the Los Angeles Museum of the Holocaust, students will take half day trips, specifically curated to give the participants profound insight into many issues of social justice in our city.
 Each trip is a stand alone experience, but the common threads are woven together to form a tapestry of experiences and perspectives.
 The students will also be able to interact with community organizers who are passionately committed to their causes.
-All trips begin at 9:30 AM and end at 2:30 PM.
+All trips begin at 9:30 AM and end at 3:00 PM.
 Trips will depart from and end at the Glazer Campus in Koreatown, 3663 Wilshire Blvd., Los Angeles.

-Wilshire Boulevard Temple will offer 18 day trips throughout the 2019-2020 academic year.
-All students will be required to participate in seven to eight field trips, and will be able to select specific trip dates once enrolled in the program.
+All students are required to participate in seven to eight field trips, and will be able to select specific trip dates once enrolled in the program.

 Note: Participation in WBTYhelps fulfills the requirement for the B'nei Mitzvah Tikkun Olam Project.